-SUGGESTED COURSE SEQUENCE\\\ Certificate of Achievement Medical Coding and Billing

-medical County and Dining

-FALL-1s st Semester Credits ✓

-INT 100 0.5

-ENG 101 or ENG 107 3

-MCOD 110B 3

-MCOD 120B 5

-MCOD 130B 3

-MCOD 140B 3

-TOTAL 17.5

--2nd Semester Credits ✓

-BUS 110B 3

-MCOD 200 3

-MCOD 210 5

-MCOD 220 6

-TOTAL 17

-Select w ith adviser. age 94.
-Minimum Credits: 34.5
+SUGGESTED COURSE SEQUENCE Certificate of Achievement Medical Coding and Billing medical Coding and bining FALL-1s ENG MCOD MCOD MCOD MCOD TOTAL t Semester 101 or ENG 107 110 120 130 140 Credits 3 3 5 3 7 17 • - - - SPRING- BUS MCOD MCOD MCOD TOTAL -2nd Semester 110B 200 210 220 Credits 3 5 6 17 / Select wir Minimum Credits: 34

-Upon completion of the AAS Degree program, students are expected to:
+Upon completion of the program, students are expected to:

-- Demonstrate critical thinking skills in assisting the individual, family, or group to identify and meet basic health needs across the continuum of care. - Establish a safe, caring, patient centered environment in which culturally appropriate activities and evidence-based practice are utilized. - Work collaboratively with all disciplines to achieve cost-effective, quality care that is customer focused and incorporates effective use of resources and current information and technologies. - Through use of effective therapeutic and interpersonal communication techniques, provide individual, family or group-based health education in a variety of settings which promotes informed decision making, achieves positive outcomes, and supports self-care activities. - Through self-regulation and self-management be accountable for the ethical, legal, and professional responsibilities that comprise nursing practice. - Advocate on behalf of the individuals, families, or groups so that they may act in their own interest, including accessing available resources, and intervene when they are unable to do so.
+- Demonstrate critical thinking skills in assisting the individual, family or group to identify and meet basic health needs across the continuum of care. - Plan, implement, and evaluate patient-centered care that is safe, caring, and culturally sensitive. - Work collaboratively with all disciplines to achieve cost-effective, quality care that is relationship-focused and incorporates effective use of resources, best evidence, and current technologies. - Use effective communication skills, information technology, and health education to support self-care, promote informed decision making, and achieve positive outcomes for individuals, families, and groups. - Demonstrate professional behaviors that reflect accountability for the ethical, legal, and professional responsibilities that comprise nursing practice. - Advocate on behalf of individuals, families, or groups so that they may act in their own interest, and intervene when they are unable to do so.